hunterjkey/HunterKeyWebScraper/README.md

 >> Contains other kinds of web scrapers that I attempted using but was unsuccessful.
 It's more of a record if I want to try to fix some of them in the future.

 Program Flow Chart:
->> The XML file containing my flow chart that is also displayed below.
+>> The XML file containing my flow chart.

 ReadMe:
 >> My ReadMe file that displays all of this